 It’s time to hold a negligent party responsible for your spinal cord injury bills.
-If you can bring forward evidence proving that another party caused the accident that resulted in your spinal cord injury, an Indiana personal injury lawyer can demand that said party provides you with the financial support you need to get your life back on track again.
+If you can bring forward evidence proving that another party caused the accident that resulted in your spinal cord injury, a Monticello personal injury lawyer can demand that said party provides you with the financial support you need to get your life back on track again.

 Monticello, IN, spinal cord injury attorneys can serve as your primary representatives in your effort to establish liability after a spinal cord injury accident.
 You can call on Vaughan & Vaughan’s several combined decades of experience to build your personal injury claim.
 When the time comes, you can count on us to come out swinging against the party that wronged you.